 The foundation for lifelong learning is laid during the first few years of a child’s life.
 Ninety percent of a child’s brain growth occurs before Kindergarten.
 Early childhood educators bear a huge responsibility in supporting early development and learning as well as a child’s academic, social economic and health trajectory.

-The Early Childhood Education master's program educates professionals dedicated to working with young children and their families across a range of settings.
-The program provides opportunities for students to earn an Illinois Professional Educator License (PEL) with endorsements in Early Childhood Education, Early Childhood Special Education, the Illinois Gateways Level 5 Early Childhood Education credential, and/or the Illinois Early Intervention credential.
+The program educates professionals dedicated to working with young children and their families across a wide range of settings.
+During the program, students have the opportunity to earn an Illinois Professional Educator License (PEL) with endorsements in Early Childhood Education, Early Childhood Special Education, the Illinois Gateways Level 5 Early Childhood Education credential, and/or the Illinois Early Intervention credential.